laneslexicon/lexicon_documentation/docs/user-guide/missinglinks.md

 ![Cross foreign](/images/foreign_orth.png)

 In this application,  the cross-references have been converted to clickable links.
-However, not all links have been resolved by software: links with an identified target are blue, unresolved links are red.
+However, not all links have been resolved by the software: links with an identified target are blue, unresolved links are red.

 [There are 36,031 cross-references in the entire lexicon, of which 21,322 have been resolved.]